TissueImageAnalytics/tiatoolbox/README.md

 ### Install Python package

-If you wish to use our programs, perhaps without developing them further, run the command<br/>
+If you wish to use our programs, perhaps without developing them further, run the command `pip install tiatoolbox`.
-`pip install tiatoolbox`<br/>

 To understand better how the programs work, study the jupyter notebooks referred to under the heading **Examples Taster**.

 ### Command Line
 tiatoolbox supports various features through command line.
-For more information, please try <br/>`tiatoolbox --help`<br/>
+For more information, please try `tiatoolbox --help`

 ### Prepare for development